-Why to study International Relations in the UK?
+Why study International Relations in the UK?

-- Provides great insights on political affairs, public policies, economic trends, social issues, laws – all linked together and forming the big picture
+- Provides great insights on political affairs, public policies, economic trends, social issues, and laws – all linked together and forming the big picture

 - Develops the rights skills, such as communication skills, persuasion and negotiation abilities, creativity and problem-solving skills

 - It aims to give you insight into how the international community works as you will study alongside students from a wide range of countries

 - Helps to develop a range of intellectual and practical skills that are relevant across a wide range of career opportunities

 - Enables you to improve your English speaking by attending an English language school abroad